 When entering URLs into the above destinations, be sure to include a protocol (http:// or https://).

-In the Automatic Email Options section, you can also triggers to send automatic acknowledgement or notification emails upon record update.
+In the Automatic Email Options section, you can also configure your app to send automatic acknowledgement or notification emails upon record update.